business class

 Should you say: difficult or difficult or difficult ?
 And why?

-Word stress in English can seem to be a very complicated issue.
-Where do we put the accent on multi-syllable words in English?
+Word stress in English, an aspect of phonetics, can seem to be a very complicated issue.
+Where do we put the accent on multi-syllable or plurisyllabic words in English?
 Native English speakers don't often make mistakes, but they never learn any rules!
 Obviously therefore there must be some fairly simple basic "rules" that apply .
 These apply to both British and American forms of spoken English.

 The six essential rules of word stress or accentuation in English.